Carson-McCombs/DiceCompanionApp/README.md

 ## About the Project

 Currently in closed testing before release on Google Playstore.
 Written in Kotlin Compose and Android Studio Koala / Jellyfish.
 Developed for Android SDK 34 ( minimum SDK 26 ).
 Uses Kotlin Rooms and SQLite for referencing the local database.
-Created with Kotlin Flows and concurrency principles to improve performance.
+Created with Kotlin Flows and Coroutines to improve performance.
 Uses the Shunting-Yard Algorithm for evaluating text.
 Intended to make it easier to play any games with complex dice rolls, such as Tabletop Roleplaying Games ( i.e. Dungeons and Dragons, Pathfinder, etc. ).

 ### Built With: